lugatuic/lug-template/README.md

 To simply use the theme, copy the .sty file into the directory of your LaTeX code and insert `\usepackage{lugatuic}` in your preamble.
 (The preamble is the metadata before your `begin{document}`)

-If you have a Markdown document you want to convert into a slideshow, please see the instructions below.
+If you have a Markdown document you want to convert into a slideshow, please see [the instructions below](#markdown-to-slides). <!-- That link is a neat trick which Github conspires with Markdown to enable, see https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown -->

 ## Options